FREQUENTLY ASKED QUESTIONS

 WHAT IS THE DIFFERENCE BETWEEN A COUNSELOR, PSYCHOLOGIST, AND PSYCHIATRIST?

-A Licensed Mental Health Counselor/Licensed Marriage & Family Therapist is a mental health professional who has a master's degree (M.S., M.A., M.S.Ed.) in psychology, counseling, or a related field.
+A Licensed Mental Health Counselor/Licensed Marriage & Family Therapist/Licensed Professional Counselor is a mental health professional who has a master's degree (M.S., M.A., M.S.Ed.) in psychology, counseling, or a related field.
 In order to be licensed, the professional counselor also needs two additional years' experience working with a qualified mental health professional after graduate school.
 A mental health counselor is qualified to evaluate and treat mental problems by providing counseling or psychotherapy.

 A Psychiatrist is a licensed medical doctor (M.D.) who has had specialized postgraduate training in the diagnosis, treatment, and prevention of mental and emotional disorders.
 Psychiatrists are the only mental health professional licensed to prescribe medication.
 Board-certified psychiatrists have passed national oral and written examinations after completing a residency program in psychiatry.